ratwolfzero/hopalong_python/README_Two_Pass.md

 ## Conclusion

 The two-pass approach was chosen for its balance of performance, memory efficiency, and simplicity.
-Despite the need to recalculate trajectory points, it avoids the pitfalls of high memory consumption, complex implementation, and inefficient mapping found in single-pass approaches, making it the most robust and effective solution for calculating the Hopalong attractor with a high number of iterations.
+Despite the need to recalculate trajectory points, it avoids the pitfalls of high memory consumption with caching, complex implementation and inefficient mapping found in single-pass approaches without caching, making it the most robust and effective solution for calculating the Hopalong attractor with a high number of iterations.